Enzo Trulli: Euroformula Open

+2021

 For his main campaign in 2021, the Italian moved to the Euroformula Open Championship with Drivex School, once again driving alongside Enzo Scionti.
 He started his season strongly, taking third place in just his third race.
 Trulli would miss the round at the Hungaroring, but returned the next round with Carlin.
 The Italian would end the season with three third places in the final four races and end seventh in the standings, the highest placed driver not to win a race.

+2023

+Trulli made his Euroformula Open return in 2023 with CrypoTower by Motopark for the opening round in Portimão.
+The Italian's cameo appearance started strongly, taking his first Euroformula open pole and win during the first race.
+He returned for the final round in Barcelona, winning the first race.
+Trulli ended the championship in tenth place.

 FIA Formula 3

 Having "[worked] really hard to do Euroformula" before the 2022 season, Trulli progressed into the FIA Formula 3 Championship at the last minute, partnering Zak O'Sullivan and Brad Benavides at Carlin.
 Trulli was set for his best finish of the season in Spa-Francorchamps sprint race with 16th place, but was disqualified due to a red flag infringement.
 The Italian finished the championship 34th, and had a best finish of 17th twice.
 He was also outpaced by teammates Zak O'Sullivan and Brad Benavides, who managed to score points.
 Trulli did not return to Formula 3 the following season.